Responsibility for the September 11 attacks: Identifying the hijackers

 Various items of evidence were found in vehicles left behind at the airports, in luggage that did not make it onto the flights, and at the crash scenes.
 A rental car belonging to the hijackers was found at Boston's Logan International Airport, which contained an Arabic language flight manual and documents from Huffman Aviation in Florida.
-There, investigators were able to find Mohamed Atta and Marwan al-Shehhi's previous address in Hamburg, Germany.
+There, investigators found Mohamed Atta and Marwan al-Shehhi's previous address in Hamburg, Germany.
 Nawaf al-Hazmi's 1988 blue Toyota Corolla was found on September 12 in Dulles International Airport's hourly parking lot.
 Inside the vehicle, authorities found a letter written by Mohamed Atta, maps of Washington, D.C., and New York City, a cashier's check made out to a Phoenix flight school, four drawings of a Boeing 757 cockpit, a box cutter-type knife, and a page with notes and phone numbers.

 In New York City, a passport belonging to Satam al-Suqami was found by a passerby before the towers collapsed, and given to a NYPD detective.
 The passports of two of the hijackers of Flight 93 were also found intact at the crash site.

+Abu Jandal, who served as bin Laden's chief bodyguard for years, confirmed the identity of seven hijackers as al-Qaeda members during interrogations with the FBI on September 17.
+He had been jailed in a Yemeni prison since 2000.

 On September 27, 2001, the FBI released photos of the 19 hijackers, along with information about the possible nationalities and aliases of many.